TrainerRoad Review: The Best Performance-Focused Cycling App?

 Initial Setup

 If you want to use TrainerRoad, you don’t need a smart trainer.
 You will be fine with a power meter or cadence + speed sensors.
-However, to get the best TrainerRoad experience possible, I recommend using a smart trainer that supports ERG mode, like Saris H3, which excels in this discipline.
+However, to get the best TrainerRoad experience, I recommend using a smart trainer that supports ERG mode, such as the Saris H3 or Wahoo KICKR, which excel in this discipline.

-Remember that your laptop, computer, or other display device has to feature Bluetooth connectivity to connect with the devices described above.
+Remember that your laptop, computer, or other display device must have Bluetooth connectivity to connect with the devices described above.
 If it doesn’t, you may need an ANT+ dongle.

-The pairing process is effortless.1 Once you pair your devices to the app, TrainerRoad shows recommendations for calibration, firmware updates, etc. I always recommend keeping them up to date.
+The pairing process is effortless.1 Once you pair your devices with the app, TrainerRoad shows recommendations for calibration, firmware updates, and more.
+I always recommend keeping them up to date.

 Pairing devices in TrainerRoad app